 Next, we headed up north of Bosnia where we came across the beautiful Kravice falls.
 It is a falls with multiple water streams in a hilly terrain.
 We had to walk down a fair bit to reach the base of the falls from the parking.
 The effort is certainly worth it.

 Our last stop in Bosnia was at Una National Park, before we headed out to Croatia.
 This park has the Una River flowing through it and the river twists and turns through various waterfalls inside the National Park.
 The most prominent of these falls is the Strbacki buk Falls, which is a 3 layered falls.
 The total height of the falls is 25 metres

-As I write this, am in Slovenia waiting for Brown Bears in a hide.
-This will be yet another story, but what we saw in Bosnia will remain with us for a long time, and we would be starting with the Balkan region as a photo tour destination very soon, covering Bosnia, Croatia and Slovenia.
+As I write this, am in Slovenia waiting for brown bears in a hide.
+This will be yet another story, but what we saw in Bosnia will remain with us for a long time, and we would be starting with the Balkan region as a photo tour destination very soon, covering Bosnia, Croatia and Slo